FrancisDavison/FrancisDavison/README.md

-Well hey there, my name is Francis, I'm a second year University student studying Computer Science in West London.
-I'm still fairly new to both GitHub and programming in general so my profile readme is a bit random.
-But I'm learning and improving my code each day
+Well hey there, my name is Francis, I'm a third year University student studying Computer Science in West London